ewulan/daoctor/README.md

   * Python
   * Conda

-* Activate your virtual environment.
+* Create and activate your virtual environment.
+  * conda create -n pdd python=3.8
+  * conda env list
+  * conda activate pdd

+  * If the environment is no longer needed, remove the command: conda remove -n pdd --all

 * Install dependencies by running pip install -r requirements.txt.